The best Australia Day festivals, events and fireworks displays.

 There's much more happening on Australia Day than evening fireworks.
 Check out all the events happening in Australia's major cities including details about festivals, kid-friendly celebrations and, of course, the fireworks.Back to top

 Take a local Australia Day-themed cruise or treat yourself to a long weekend escape.
-Australia Day is on a Thursday in 2017, so taking the Friday off work gets you a four-day weekend that beckons for an adventure.Back to top
+Australia Day is on a Saturday in 2019 though the public holiday is on Monday 28 January.
+That's a natural three-day weekend that beckons for an adventure.Back to top

 About Australia Day